murxla/murxla/docs/solver_integration/solver_wrapper/solver_wrapper.rst

 And again, by convention, we prefix solver-specific special value kinds with the solver's (short) name.

-Solver wrappers can configure solver-specific special value kinds via :cpp:func:`murxla::Solver::add_special_value()`.
+Solver wrappers can extend the pre-defined list of special value kinds with solver-specific kinds via :cpp:func:`murxla::Solver::add_special_value()`.

 Actions